flapanther33781/poe-filter/docs/README.md

 #### New League update: Please check the FAQ below for notes on my plans for adding the new items for this league.

-#### Note: It's been brought to my attention that I included one dependency that needs to be installed with this.
-See the FAQ for more info if you're okay with that, if not then you can just download the .filter files here and test with those.
+#### My eventual goal is to make this an execytable program anyone can run, but in its current stage you need to install Python and one dependency.
+There is a 6-minute video linked in the FAQ at the bottom of the page that shows how to do this.
+If you don't want to install the program just download the .filter files shown above.
+There's a legend at the bottom of the FAQ that explains what the filenames mean and what's in each filter.

 #### Here is a quick video showing the filter in action (right-click and open in a new tab) - also, I did fix the black on black thing: